gabsn/benchmarks/README.md

 ## Conclusion

 In this case, we see that struct outperform map and array of structs.
-However time to modify array of structs is close to the one to modify the struct itself and would add a lot of clarity in the code.
+However time to modify array of structs is close to the one to modify the struct itself.
-We should discuss it.
+So me should consider using an array of structs which might simplify the agent code.